View Robert Conover's Obituary on MyEasternShoreMD.com and share memories

 |

-Bobby was a member of the SAL Post 246 and a past member of the Millington and Sudlersville Vol. Fire Companies.
-He enjoyed Bluegrass, watching the Orioles, Ravens and NASCAR, decorating for the holidays, fishing, and yard work.
+Bobby was a member of the SAL Post 246 and a past member of the Millington and Sudlersville volunteer fire companies.
+He enjoyed bluegrass, watching the Orioles, Ravens and NASCAR, decorating for the holidays, fishing and yard work.

-Bobby is survived by his wife of 24 years, Lorraine George Conover; children: Marshall Ellsworth (Stephanie), of Millington; Lori Ann Hadaway (Mark Dixon), of Still Pond; grandchildren: Shelby Ellsworth, Tyler Ellsworth; a sister, Alice Hyatt, of Sudlersville; and four brothers: Chuck Conover, of Barclay; Harry Conover Jr. (Brenda), of Warwick; Tommy Conover (Gail), of Galena; and John Conover, of Centreville, MD.
+Bobby is survived by his wife of 24 years Lorraine George Conover; children Marshall Ellsworth (Stephanie) of Millington and Lori Ann Hadaway (Mark Dixon) of Still Pond; grandchildren Shelby Ellsworth and Tyler Ellsworth; a sister, Alice Hyatt of Sudlersville; and four brothers, Chuck Conover of Barclay, Harry Conover Jr. (Brenda) of Warwick, Tommy Conover (Gail) of Galena and and John Conover of Centreville.

-A Celebration of Life will be held on Sunday, March 3 at 2 p.m. in the Betterton American Legion Post 246, Betterton, MD.
+A Celebration of Life will be held at 2 p.m.
+Sunday, March 3, in the Betterton American Legion Post 246, Betterton.

 Arrangements by Galena Funeral Home of Stephen L. Schaech.